-The Chime PM hiring bar is exceptionally high, with less than 1% of applicants receiving an offer.
+The Chime PM hiring bar is exceptionally high, with less than few applicants receiving an offer.
 To get a yes, candidates must demonstrate exceptional product sense, technical expertise, and leadership skills.
 Only those who can showcase a unique blend of skills and experience will make it through the rigorous interview process.

 What Does Chime Look for in a PM Candidate?